amperka/raspberry-kit/b-plus/README.md

 Actually SSH instruction is there, in the book on page 56.
 Just FYI.

 ## Page 25.
 BLINK
-Step 3 instruction tells the way of saving the file using graphical user interface 'File -> Save As'.
+Step 3 instruction tells the way of saving the file using graphical user interface `File -> Save As`.
 ![Image](/b-plus/images/p25-1.png)
 But most likely you don't see theese menus in Thonny.
 If this appears, follow this sequence: